-Moreover, email signatures help improve brand recognition every time you send an email to your leads, clients, employees, contractors, and more.
+Moreover, email signatures help improve brand recognition for every time you send an email to your leads, clients, employees, contractors, and more.

-When you get there, type in ‘email signature’ in the search bar.
+- Type in ‘email signature’ in the search bar.

-Select the suggestion below it (400 × 200 px).
+- Select the suggestion below it (400 × 200 px).

-Feel free to choose one of the thousands of free email signature templates that you see on your screen.
+Here you have the option to choose one of the thousands of free email signature templates that you see on your screen.